 For the love of God, DO NOT PEEL OFF YOUR COLOR STREET!
 I can’t tell you how many people come to me looking for troubleshooting help and when I ask them if they peeled off their strips they say yes!
 This is one of the Color Street problems that drive me nuts the most.
 When you peel off the strips, you’re taking layers of the nail with it damaging them.
 And like I said before, weak nails are prone to peeling, splitting, and breaking.
 Not to mention you just opened a spot where peeling can start.

-Like I mentioned above when discussing difficulty sticking, using a strengthening base coat with Color Street can help it adhere better as well as keep your nails from peeling.
+And as I said before when discussing difficulty sticking, using a strengthening base coat with Color Street can help it adhere better as well as keep your nails from peeling.
 A lot of Stylists and myself swear by this one to help Color Street problems.
 Just make sure it completely dries first or wait overnight before continuing with your nails.

 Why is there wear at the end of my tips the next day?